 Degree Plan Deadline: At least one year before the intended semester of graduation any student planning to graduate must submit an Undergraduate Degree Plan Verification Form , signed by their advisor, to the Registrar’s Office.

 Application Deadlines for Graduation: A student must apply to graduate online through the Pioneer Portal by the published deadline, which is the census date of the graduating term.
 (See the academic calendar and the Registrar’s website for specific deadlines.)
 All undergraduate applicants must have earned at least 90 semester credit hours and be in good academic standing on the application deadline date.

-TWU will allow a student to move their graduation application forward to the next term once without paying a new graduation application fee.
+TWU will allow a student to move their graduation application forward to the next term twice without paying a new graduation application fee.
 A Request to Change Graduating Term form must be submitted to the Registrar’s Office by the published deadline, typically six weeks from the end of the long term and four weeks from the end of the summer term (see academic calendar for specific deadlines).

 Grade Point Requirements

 A graduating senior must have at least an overall 2.0 in all coursework, a 2.0 in TWU coursework, and 2.0 in major, minor, and core courses by the beginning of the intended semester of graduation.
 A course that has been repeated is counted only once, and the higher grade is counted for repeated coursework in determining grade points accumulated.
 Transcripts and diplomas are withheld if the student is indebted to the University.

 Credit-by-examination courses will not be considered in computing the grade point average to determine eligibility for graduation.
 A course in which the student has made a grade of F cannot be repeated by correspondence for credit.
 The Office of the Registrar keeps an accurate record of the number of semester credit hours each student has earned.